 We’ve worked hard to make our Bilingual Shopify Theme the most robust system on the market right now.
 We firmly believe it’s the simplest solution for most businesses and the smoothest option for your customers.
 Before you make your decision, it’s worth knowing and considering what options are out there.
 We hope this post has given you a view of the three main solutions on the market right now.

 - Background story on the Bilingual Shopify Theme – why was it invented in the first place?

 - International Ecommerce: Bilingual Online Stores – 4 Quick-Start Options

 - 5 Beautiful Bilingual Shopify Stores

 Thank you for keeping up to date with our Shopify Insider Blog @ Blackbelt Commerce.
 Check out our products.
-We also have some top blog recommendations for you to check out; How To Back Up Your Shopify Store and The Easy Upsell.
+We also have some top blog recommendations for you to check out; How To Back Up Your Shopify Store ,multilingual stores, the ultimate guide for shopify stores, how to expand your shopify store to multiple countries, and The Easy Upsell.
 Keep a lookout for new blog posts.

 Questions?
 Fire away in the comments!

 Take what we've learned and use it to your advantage.